tmonks/100-days-of-code/r2-log.md

 ### Day 62
 R2/D62 #100DaysOfCode
 Started volunteer work on a new website for the nonprofit South Side Stand newspaper.
 I'm excited to learn about @gatsbyjs,@strapijs and @heroku.
 Ran into some problems with using heroku with git in cygwin, but I've almost got strapi deployed with postgresql

+### Day 63
+R2/D63 #100DaysOfCode
+Worked on input validation on my conversation starter app.
+Learned about express-validator and added input validation & sanitization the #NodeJS backend.
+It was way easier than I thought it'd be.
+Here's a great video I followed: https://www.youtube.com/watch?v=WFHzlExDwrY